KTH-LangSec/server-side-prototype-pollution/README.md

   ["Silent Spring: Prototype Pollution Leads to Remote Code Execution in Node.js"](https://www.usenix.org/system/files/usenixsecurity23-shcherbakov.pdf) by Shcherbakov et al. introduces a tool for Prototype Pollution detection with 97% recall and the first gadgets in the Node.js stdlib, including a gadget in `require`.
-This repository was developed as a result of this research
+This repository was developed as a result of this research. 🤓
-  :nerd_face:
 - The blog post
   ["Server-side prototype pollution: Black-box detection without the DoS"](https://portswigger.net/research/server-side-prototype-pollution) by Gareth Heyes focuses on server-side gadgets and how to detect Prototype